Innocent9712/project-pepper/README.md

 if there are no migration files, run `npx prisma migrate dev` to create the migration files

-if there are migration files, run `npx prisma migrate up` to apply the migration files
+if there are migration files, run `npx prisma migrate deploy` to apply the migration files

 run `npx prisma db push` to create the tables and `npx prisma db seed` to seed the db with some data